FlicAnderson/RSE-personas/README.md

  ```
 1) Check that the installation and setup has worked by running the setup test script ([TODO - issue ticket exists](https://github.com/FlicAnderson/coding-smart/issues/48)).

+### Regenerating environment setup files

+If adding a new package to the conda enviroment, create a NEW **updated environment yaml file for conda** in the repo directory by running `conda env export > coding-smart-github.yml` after the new package has been installed.
+This file contains the precise package builds used on the system, allowing closer reproducibility.
+The repository also contains a `requirements.txt` file which contains less specific package information, which may be easier to use on other systems.

+To update the **`requirements.txt` pip file**, run `pip list --format=freeze | grep -vE "^mkl-.*" | grep -vE "^githubanalysis.*" > requirements.txt` from the repo directory root.
+This creates the requirements file, but removes any packages starting `mkl-`, and the `githubanalysis` package created by the setup script and generated via `pip install -e .`.
+Leaving those packages in breaks the Github Actions Continuous Build/Integration environment, so this will avoid those issues.
+The standard command is `pip list --format=freeze > requirements.txt`

 ## Developing / Running This Code